Conjugacy classes and centralisers in wreath products: Solving the conjugacy problem in wreath products

 We can generalize this observation to arbitrary wreath product elements.
-This can be seen as an analogue to computing orders of permutations given in disjoint cycle decomposition. \begin{lemma} Let $w=w_1\dotsm w_\ell \in W$ be a wreath cycle decomposition of $w$ with $w_i=(f_i,h_i)\in S$.
+This can be seen as an analogue to computing orders of permutations given in disjoint cycle decomposition.
+Recall that $\operatorname{LCM}$ denotes the least common multiple. \begin{lemma} Let $w=w_1\dotsm w_\ell \in W$ be a wreath cycle decomposition of $w$ with $w_i=(f_i,h_i)\in S$.
 Then \end{lemma}